lightstep/cloud-native-observability/00 - foreword.md

 alone, though, and we don't think that it's helpful for us to prognosticate in an ivory tower and then plop out a PDF with our thoughts.
-The reason that this is on GitHub is expressly so we can get comments, contributions, and changes from the entire observability world; practicioners, implementors, advocates, community leaders, whoever.
+The reason that this is on GitHub is expressly so we can get comments, contributions, and changes from the entire observability world; practitioners, implementors, advocates, community leaders, whoever.
 This vision shouldn't just be any one of our's vision, it should be all of ours vision.